DocumentationAPI ReferenceRelease Notes

 3. Provide a descriptive dataset name

-4. Add samples manually, upload a CSV, or use AI generation (see AI Data Generation)
+4. Add samples manually, upload a CSV, or use Generate Test Data

 The dataset details page displays all samples within a dataset.
-Each row shows:
+Each row shows input preview, output preview (if provided), metadata tags (if provided), and edit/delete actions.

 client.add_dataset_samples(app_name, dataset_name, samples_list)